andrew-malitchuk/yet-another-mapper-generator/core/README.md

 ### Models

-According to Clean Architecture, there are three levels/layers of models - Data, Domain and UI.
+According to the Clean Architecture, there are three levels/layers of models - Data, Domain and UI.

 Each of them has own presentation in YAMG:
 - `BaseMapperModel`;